citp/privacy-policy-historical/e/es/esc/escapia.com.md

 •    To maintain good internet security.
 For example if your email account or Facebook account is compromised this could allow access to your account with us if you have given us those details and/or permitted access through those accounts.
 If your email account is compromised it could be used to ask us to reset a password and gain access to your account with us.
 You should keep all of your account details secure.
 If you think that any of your accounts has been compromised you should change your account credentials with us, and in particular make sure any compromised account does not allow access to your account with us.
 You should also tell us as soon as you can, so that we can try to help you keep your account secure and if necessary warn anyone else who could be affected.
 If you have asked us to share data with third party sites, however (such as Facebook) their servers may not be secure.
 Credit card information is generally stored by our credit card processing partners and we ask them to keep that data secure.
 We also use third parties to help us optimize our website flow, content and advertising (see below).

-Note that, despite the measures taken by us and the third parties we engage, the internet is not secure.
+Note that, despite the measures taken by us and the third parties we engage, the Internet is not secure.
 As a result others may nevertheless unlawfully intercept or access private transmissions or data.

   **What are Cookies, Web Beacons and Clear GIFs and Why Do We Use Them?**